Quicklist: Home Security Systems

-The components of a wireless security alarm system are somewhat similar to a wired system.
-But, as its name suggests, it does not involve wiring.
-The components of wireless security systems usually include detectors, sensors, cameras, alarms, and the main control panel.
+The components of wireless security systems usually include detectors, sensors, cameras, alarms, and a main control panel.

-Such systems also have a so-called three-fold process, namely;
+Such systems also have a three-fold process, namely;

-- Detection.
-It’s the initial step of the process that involves the detection of any changes in the security status of your home such as when someone broke your window, an untrusted party opens your door, someone tries to open your safe, the fire alarm system caught up signs of fire, just to name a few.
+- Detection: The initial step of the process involves the detection of any changes in the security status of your home such as when someone breaks your window or an untrusted party opens your door.

-- Annunciation.
-This is the stage that alerts the homeowners of possible break-in or danger in and out of the property through the use of sirens, alarm systems, flashing lights, and etc.
+- Annunciation: This stage alerts homeowners of possible break-in through the use of sirens, alarm systems, flashing lights, etc.

-- Monitoring.
-The most critical stage of the process that requires your alarm to be connected to a monitoring service.
-When an emergency or threat takes place, the system triggers the alarm and notify the monitoring company.
-The company then sends help like a fire rescue team, a medical team, or local police.
+- Monitoring: The most critical stage of the process requires your alarm to be connected to a monitoring service.
+When an emergency or threat takes place, the system triggers the alarm and notifies the monitoring company.
+The company then sends assistance.

-Just like any other systems, wireless security alarm systems have their pros and drawbacks too.
+Just like any other systems, wireless security alarm systems have their pros and cons.

 - Easy to install and uninstall.
 It will be easy to take your house alarm system with you in case you want to change its location or you will move to another home.